 By covering your flash with a colored, translucent gel, you effectively change the color of the light to match the light source that currently exists on the set.
 The key is to know the colors of your common light sources.
 For instance, the sun is a slightly blue light source (measuring at 5500 K), while an incandescent bulb is an orange light source (measuring at 2500 K).
 Most “warm” LED light bulbs are 2700 Kelvins and overcast daylight is even more blue than daylight (measuring at 6500 K).
+See the diagram below.
 I am going to be noting a lot of kelvin measurements in the article, but I will attempt to reference the general color as well.
 But you don’t have to get too exact with these temperatures, you just need to know the basic idea.
 And yes, I know my chart is not to scale, it is just a fun way to look at the concept.

 Understanding how to match your flash light to the ambient light in your shot also opens the possibility of changing the color of your lights to create color contrast between the two light sources, but first learn to match the color of the light and then experiment with creating contrast with color.